An easy Homemade Cake Flour recipe requiring only 2 ingredients for when you run out!

 - Sift 5 times to ensure everything is mixed well and well-aerated.
 (With cake flour, the key word is light!)

-Have you tried baking with cake flour substitute before?
+Have you tried baking with Homemade Cake Flour Substitute before?